 Unfortunately, each form of transportation has its own fare system, which means you have to buy a new ticket each time you transfer from, say, tram to subway or bus.
 Furthermore, buses and trams require exact change, while during rush hour, you’ll wish you had exact change for subways or ferries when fighting crowds to buy tickets from vending machines or at counters.
 For that reason, it’s much easier to purchase an Octopus Card, which can be used on all forms of transportation, and much more.

 I’m not sure how they came up with its name, but the Octopus is spreading its tentacles into ever-more facets of everyday Hong Kong life, making it a must for anyone staying in Hong Kong more than a couple of days.
 The most overwhelming incentive for buying the card is that it can be used for virtually all modes of transportation, including the MTR subway and train system, trams, the Peak Tram, buses, ferries and the Airport Express Line.
 Not only does the Octopus save you from fumbling for coins, but it also means you don’t have to worry about coming up with the exact required fare on buses and trams.
-Cost of the Octopus is HK$150 for adults and HK$70 for children and seniors and includes a HK$50 refundable deposit.
-For tourists, there’s also the Sold Tourist Octopus, which costs HK$39 and has no value until you add money for fares, but unless you plan to keep it for a souvenir I’m not sure why tourists buy this.
+Cost of the standard Octopus is HK$150 for adults and HK$70 for children and seniors and includes a HK$50 refundable deposit and HK$100 worth of stored value travel time.
+For tourists, there’s also the Sold Tourist Octopus, which costs HK$39 and has no value until you add money for fares, but unless you plan to keep it for a souvenir I’m not sure why tourists buy this, as the card itself is nonrefundable (you can, however, get a return on any unused funds you’ve loaded on it).

 It will make you wish you had an Octopus to take care of all your daily needs (indeed, the Octopus concept has been imported to the Netherlands and other countries).
-In any case, don’t forget to turn it in for the refundable deposit (if using a regular Octopus card), though note that if you’re in Hong Kong fewer than 3 months, you’ll be charged a HK$10 handling fee.
+In any case, don’t forget to turn in the standard Octopus for the refundable deposit, though note that if you’re in Hong Kong fewer than 3 months, you’ll be charged a HK$10 handling fee.
+As noted above, the Sold Tourist Octopus does not give a refund on the cost of card.
+All Octopus cards, however, will give you a refund for any stored value on unused travel you have remaining on your card.

 Which form of transportation you take depends mostly on where you want to go and how fast you want to get there.
 The subway, for example, is the fastest way to get from Tsim Sha Tsui to Central, but the Star Ferry is much more romantic.
 Keep in mind, however, that Hong Kong is a very walkable town, with signboards in English pointing to major attractions.